rasika2012/openchoreo/docs/quick-start-guide.md

 ```

-#### Install Open Source Choreo
+#### Install OpenChoreo
-This process sets up a [KinD](https://kind.sigs.k8s.io/) (Kubernetes-in-Docker) cluster in your Docker environment and installs Open Source Choreo along with its dependencies.
+This process sets up a [KinD](https://kind.sigs.k8s.io/) (Kubernetes-in-Docker) cluster in your Docker environment and installs OpenChoreo along with its dependencies.

 To begin the installation, run: